MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/install-powerbi-desktop.md

     - **PBIDesktopRS_x64.msi** (the 64-bit version).

-1. After you download the installer, run the Power BI Desktop (January 2019) Setup Wizard.
+1. After you download the installer, run the Power BI Desktop (May 2019) Setup Wizard.

 2. At the end of the installation, check **Start Power BI Desktop now**.